cloudfoundry/haproxy-boshrelease/ci/README.md

 ### Acceptance Tests

-The acceptance tests run a full BOSH director and exercise creating and running the candidate `haproxy-boshrelease` against a test suite that covers a wide range of features and use cases supported by it.
+The acceptance tests run BOSH director and exercise creating and running the candidate `haproxy-boshrelease` against a test suite that covers a wide range of features and use cases supported by it.

 The code can be found in [acceptance-tests](../acceptance-tests/).